A green funeral…

 Another idea for making your ashes green is from “Eternal Reefs”, who will mix cremated remains with concrete; this is sunk in to the sea where it can provide a habitat for marine life.
 Mimicking a natural reef.

-An efficient way of reducing your carbon footprint would be control of the vehicles used to get to the service.
-Arranging a bus for transport or make people car share.
-Have the service somewhere where people can arrive by public transport.
+An efficient way of reducing your carbon footprint would be control of the vehicles used to get to the service, for example by arranging a bus or encouraging people to car share.
+You could consider holding the service somewhere accessible by public transport.
 This may involve having a service at a separate location to the cremation/burial itself.

-Examples of green coffins made in the UK are Woollen coffins by “Natural Endings,” made from Yorkshire wool.
-They are handmade, completely natural and biodegradable.
-“Bellacouche” coffins are handmade from locally sourced felt.
+Examples of green coffins made in the UK are Woollen coffins by “Natural Endings”, which are made from Yorkshire wool.
+They are handmade, are completely natural and are biodegradable.
+“Bellacouche” coffins are handmade from locally-sourced felt.
 “First Feet Coffins” produce 100% environmentally friendly solid wooden coffins.